Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ### Use the Cloud SQL proxy (TCP and Unix socket)
 By using the Cloud SQL proxy, you can connect to the Google Cloud SQL database instances using any tool that can connect with a TCP connection or a Unix socket (you can't use Unix sockets on Windows).
 The Cloud SQL proxy also allows the web application to reach the Cloud SQL database for use with local development and testing.
 - To use the Cloud SQL proxy with a TCP connection, run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database=tcp:3306`.
-- To use the Cloud SQL proxy with a Unix socket, you need to make a directory for the Unix socket and then run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database=unix:<PATH TO UNIX SOCKET DIRECTORY> -dir=<PATH TO UNIX SOCKET DIRECTORY>`.
+- To use the Cloud SQL proxy with a Unix socket, you need to make a directory for the Unix socket and then run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database -dir=<PATH TO UNIX SOCKET DIRECTORY>`.
+If you're having issues with the Unix socket being created correctly, then make sure your `cloudsql/` directory (and thus your shellcast repository) is not too deep in your file system.
+Unix sockets have a limit on the length of their paths, so make sure the path to your shellcast repository is relatively shallow.

 ### Run the application locally
 1. Make sure the Python virtual environment is activated.